Open Hour Visits

-We are community primary school with a nursery offering education to children from 3 to 11 years.
-Our school is an inclusive school and we are firmly committed to serving the needs of all the children in our local community.
+We are a community primary school with a nursery offering education to children from 3 to 11 years.
+Our school is an inclusive one, and we are firmly committed to serving the needs of all the children in our local community.
 Our admissions policy is set by Richmond Local Authority.

 The school admits 30 children to each of our reception classes (60 in total).
 Please note that children, including siblings, who are already attending our nursery need to apply for a reception place directly to the Local Authority.
 There is no automatic right of admission from nursery to the main primary school.
 Parents of children in the nursery are strongly encouraged to apply for a place in a reception class, but places will be offered according to the strict application of our admissions criteria.

 We do not process the administration of applications to the main school.
 This is organised by the Local Authority.
 We are very happy to provide advice and guidance about admissions though.
 This can be obtained by telephoning the school, or by dropping in.
 Stephanie Dennis, the school’s Communications Manager, is the person to speak to.

 Children are normally admitted to the reception classes at the beginning of the Autumn Term, but it is possible for a child to start in the Spring Term of the term in which their fifth birthday falls.
 We would prefer all children to join in the Autumn Term, so the final decision about this is at the discretion of the Headteacher.

 If we are oversubscribed (our maximum intake is 60 places), the London Borough of Richmond Admissions Section will allocate places using the following criteria.
 These are listed in priority order:

 - Looked After Children who are currently in public Care and previously Looked After Children who have left Care due to adoption, special guardianship or child arrangements order.